Terms and Conditions for Domain Name Registration (GG/JE)

 8.6 If you are acting as an agent for someone else, and you find out that you have given us poor quality data you should attempt to correct the data.
 And if you know that a particular Registrant often gives poor quality data, we expect that you should take it up with your customer to stop that happening in the future.

-8.7 If you are acting as an agent it is not permitted that you register domain names in your own name without the knowledge or permission of their customer.
-This is because major problems for the intended beneficiary of the rights under the Contract of Registration (for example not being able to make urgent changes in a timely manner).
+8.7 If you are acting as an agent for someone else it is not permitted that you register domain names in your own name without the knowledge or permission of the end customer (i.e. the intended ultimate beneficial owner of the rights under the Contract of Registration).
+This is because this can cause major problems for the intended beneficiary such as not being able to make urgent changes in a timely manner).

 8.8.
-So, when you receive a request to register a domain name for a customer you must normally register the domain name in the customer's name unless you been explicitly instructed otherwise by the customer.
+So, when you receive a request to register a domain name for someone you must normally register the domain name in the customer's name unless you been explicitly instructed otherwise by the end customer.

 9. Authorised Contacts